PDF Cover

 02

-Restraint: High upfront costs and uncertain reimbursement
+Restraint: High device costs and limited reimbursement frameworks restrict widespread clinical adoption

 03